AWARE clients experience equine therapy

 Updated: Dec 28, 2021

 Summertime in Montana opens up many opportunities to enjoy the outdoors.
 This summer, the kids we serve are getting out and enjoying activities like bike riding, swimming, fishing, hiking, playing in the park, and gardening.

-Special horseback riding lessons are also part of the summer schedule – a therapy the kids did not realize they were receiving.
+Special horseback riding lessons are also part of the summer schedule – an exciting therapy the kids did not realize they were going to receive.

 AWARE Therapist Lisa Pesanti is instrumental in scheduling riding lessons for the kids.
 As an equine therapist for the last eight years (she has been a therapist for 15 years), she can attest to the positive outcomes.

 Lisa says she’s seen and experienced firsthand how working with horses can make a vital difference.
 Since she was a kid, she’s been involved in breeding and raising horses, participating in rodeo competitions, horse showing, and 4-H.

 “Horses were a very important part of my life growing up,” she said.
 “They brought me peace as a kid and were my comfort and pride during childhood.”

 By sharing her life-long love of horses, she hopes to offer the children AWARE serves a similar experience.

 So far, one group of kids has attended two horse lessons.
 About 11 to 12 boys and girls participated.